 The word ‘robot’, comes from the Czech word meaning ‘slave labour’, and the robot was first imagined in a modern context in an arts context as a play in 1920 by Karel Čapek – Rossum’s Universal Robots.
 The play concerns worker humanoids made from some unspecified biological process.
-Perhaps to most of us, the word ‘robot’ in today’s electronic world, conjures an image of a synthetic human, a metal man, a servant, a war machine – something made to extend human agency, made for human purposes.
+Perhaps to most of us today, the word ‘robot’ conjures an image of a synthetic human, a metal man, a servant, a war machine – something made to extend human agency, made for human purposes.
 The designation ‘robot’, is used to describe many kinds of remotely and quasi-independently operated machines.
-The term is also applied to virtual’ robots that inhabit the internet, often data gatherers and hunters of financial and other opportunities for their human masters.
-Researchers have also created virtual worlds and computer programmes that simulate life that are remarkably adaptable that perhaps could be thought of as robots.
+The term is also applied to ‘virtual’ robots that scour the internet to gather sensitive data for their human masters.
+Perhaps some of the creations of virtual life and fantasy computer worlds could be thought of as robots.

 To return to the idea of a humanoid machine, like the kind that Asimov proposed in his robot stories, we can consider technological era machines from perhaps a century past, although the idea of transference/transformation from an inanimate form is thousands of years old.
 Consider golems, idols and mythology.
 Ideals made manifest in statue form, such as Pygmalion’s Galatea.
 People have created ‘mechanical men’ and other creatures, often for entertainment.
 They give an eerie, if clumsy representation of life, but they are not yet ‘robots’, but they tell us something about our humanity in the ambition and process of their creation.